Six Steps to Dealing With Tenant Complaints

 The last step is to confirm the solution in writing.
 We send an email out to the tenant letting them know that the problem has been solved.
 We ask them something like this: “Please reply back so we understand that you are all set now.”
 Make sure you get this confirmation in writing in case it comes back up again.

 Why go through all this work to address tenant complaints?
 Why respond quickly?
-This is why, satisfied tenants are:
+This is why, happy tenants are:

 In the end, that’s what we all want.